 Methodical Liquidation Rule

 - After a stock gains one dollar in value from your average purchase price, you can methodically sellyour position so that you will be totally liquidated by the time the stock attains your short or long-term targets.
-A user-friendly liquidation calculator is coming soon to this site.

 Note: The GeoTeam typically uses the 20% rule and the methodical liquidation rule.